About

 Ecologist, wildlife tracker, mapmaker, restoration specialist, photographer, naturalist, & educator

-For the past 20+ years, I’ve dedicated myself to the study of the natural world and the sharing of that accumulated knowledge through teaching, wilderness guiding, and science communication through mapmaking.
+For the past 20+ years, I’ve dedicated myself to the study of the natural world and the sharing of that accumulated knowledge with teaching, wilderness guiding, science communication, and mapmaking.

-Cambium Ecological is my venue to distill my lifetime of discoveries and help inspire others to observe, understand, and ultimately conserve our natural world.
+Cambium Ecological, based in the Greater Yellowstone Ecosystem, is the venue to distill my lifetime of discoveries and help inspire others to observe, understand, and ultimately conserve our natural world.

 By promoting ecoliteracy, the practice of reading the landscape, I hope to equip others with the skills needed to steward our lands and waters toward greater diversity and abundance, and to enrich our lives through meaningful engagement with wild places.

-Outside of work, I spend my time flint knapping, bow building, spoon carving, songwriting, taking photographs, and (of course) tracking wild animals.
+Outside of work, I spend my time hunting, flint knapping, bow building, spoon carving, songwriting, taking photographs, and tracking wild animals.

 Mark Thompson teaching a tracking workshop